bperin/intrepreter/README.md

   - Styling: Styled Components
   - State Management: React Context API (potentially others like Zustand/Redux if needed later)
   - WebSockets: Native browser WebSocket API
+  - API Client: Centralized Axios instance (`src/lib/api.ts`) handles base URL, request/response interception (auth tokens, automatic token refresh).

 **Key Technical Implementations:**

+- **WebSocket Architecture:** The backend manages two distinct WebSocket connection types:
+  - `/transcription?token=<jwt>&conversationId=<id>`: Dedicated to streaming raw audio data for a specific conversation to the `TranscriptionService`.
+Requires a valid JWT and `conversationId`.
+  - `/?token=<jwt>`: Serves as the main control channel for a client.
+Used for actions like selecting conversations, sending/receiving chat messages, fetching history/actions/summaries, and receiving real-time updates (like new messages or generated medical history).
+Requires a valid JWT.
+  - The backend uses a `NotificationService` to manage client subscriptions to conversations and broadcast relevant updates (e.g., new messages, medical history) to all connected clients for a specific conversation.
 - **Proxy WebSocket:** The frontend connects to the backend via WebSockets.
 The backend acts as a proxy, establishing its own secure connections to external services like OpenAI's real-time transcription API.
 This keeps API keys secure and allows backend processing.
 - **FFmpeg Audio Conversion:** The frontend typically sends audio in WebM Opus format.
 The backend uses `ffmpeg` (via `fluent-ffmpeg` and `@ffmpeg-installer/ffmpeg`) to transcode this stream in real-time into the required format for OpenAI Whisper (PCM S16LE, mono, typically 16kHz or 24kHz - currently set to 24kHz).
 - **Automatic Language Detection:** After receiving a transcription, the backend makes a separate API call to OpenAI (using `gpt-4o-mini`) with a specific prompt to identify the primary language of the transcribed text.